 Liberal Arts: New students

-Welcome to Liberal Arts at Exeter and congratulations on securing your place!
-I should like to offer you a very warm welcome to the Liberal Arts degree programme.
+Welcome to Liberal Arts at Exeter!
+I should like to offer you a very warm welcome to the Liberal Arts degree programme, which brings together students who are taking majors in the Humanities, Social Sciences, and the Business School.
 My colleagues and I are delighted that you will be joining us this September.
-During Freshers’ Week, we’ll introduce you to your fellow students, your personal tutor, your module convenors, the director and the administrator of the programme, your peer mentor and to the various members of the College who will be teaching and advising you during your time here.
+During Freshers’ Week we’ll introduce you to your fellow students and the Liberal Arts team, while you’ll have opportunity to meet up with fellow students taking your major at their welcome sessions.

 We look forward to seeing you in September.